baireuther/chern-predictor/README.md

 10) Perform step 3) in [Installation and Execution](#installation-and-execution).

-The dependency versions that were used in the computer experiments are:
+Below is a list of the dependency versions that were used in the computer experiments.

+WARNING: These versions of the dependencies are outdated and some contain security vulnerabilities.

 matplotlib==3.6.2</br>
 numpy==1.23.4</br>
 scipy==1.8.1</br>
-tensorflow-cpu==2.9.2 (has security vulnerabilities, better don't use this version)
+tensorflow-cpu==2.9.2

 ## How to configure the computer experiments
 Most relevant parameters are defined in `default_parameters.py`.
 An explanation of the parameters is given in the [Dataset format](#dataset-format) section.

 ## Reference
-[1] P. Baireuther, M. Płodzień, T. Ojanen, J. Tworzydło, T. Hyart, "Identifying Chern numbers of superconductors from local measurements", https://arxiv.org/abs/2112.06777.
+[1] P. Baireuther, M. Płodzień, T. Ojanen, J. Tworzydło, T. Hyart, "Identifying Chern numbers of superconductors from local measurements", SciPost Phys.
+Core **6**, 087 (2023), https://doi.org/10.21468/SciPostPhysCore.6.4.087.

 ## Dataset format
 The datasets are stored as a list of datapoints in json format.
 Each datapoint is a dictionary.
+Note that the LDOS maps in these datasets are not necessarily normalized to have unit standard deviation across each sample.
+They can, for example, be the mean or the sum of the contributions from all considered states.
+The normalization is taken care of during the preprocessing of the data by the function `preprocess_dataset` with `normalize=True`.

 ### Complete set of entries
 <ul>
 <li> bulk_ham_params: (dictionary)</li>